Nexmo/station/lib/nexmo_developer/app/views/contribute/guides/writing-style-guide.md

 * Using 'Nexmo Application' rather than 'application' (where appropriate).
 * Using 'web application' rather than 'application' (where appropriate).
 * Using 'webhook URL' rather than 'endpoint' or 'callback URL'.
-* Using Nexmo Server SDK rather than 'SDK'.
+* Using Server SDK rather than 'SDK'.
 * Using Nexmo Command Line Interface, or Nexmo CLI, rather than 'command line'.

 ## Avoid using 'he or she' constructs